 If you adopt the “poor me – I’m infertile (or my husband is infertile) and we can’t afford infertility treatments and all I want to do is have a baby”, then you’re setting yourself up for a life of bitterness, strife, envy, and pain.

 Why would you do that to yourself?
-Why is having a kid the only thing that makes your life meaningful?
+Why is having a child the only thing that makes your life meaningful?

 I’ve experienced all those things, which is why I’m childless and still very, very happy.
-I’d love to get pregnant and raise my child, but it’s not in the cards for us.
-So, I focus on the benefits of my life — and I write articles like Childlessness and Happiness – Why I’m OK With Being Childless for couples like us, who are coping with infertility.
+I’d love to get pregnant and raise a child, but it’s not in the cards for us.
+So, I focus on the benefits of my life — and I write articles to encourage women how to grieve and heal after an infertility diagnosis.

 Things Worse Than Infertility